cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ```

 This will now allow bing.com to send unauthenticated email from \*.outlook.com.

 **Method 3 - Create an allow entry for the sender/recipient pair**

 You can also choose to bypass all spam filtering for a particular sender.
-For more details, see [How to securely add a sender to an allow list in Office 365.](https://blogs.msdn.microsoft.com/tzink/2017/11/29/how-to-securely-add-a-sender-to-an-allow-list-in-office-365/)
+For more details, see [How to securely add a sender to an allow list in Office 365](https://blogs.msdn.microsoft.com/tzink/2017/11/29/how-to-securely-add-a-sender-to-an-allow-list-in-office-365/).

-If you do use this method, it will skip spam and some of the phish filtering, but not malware filtering.
+If you use this method, it will skip spam and some of the phish filtering, but not malware filtering.

 **Method 4 - Contact the sender and ask them to set up email authentication**

 Because of the problem of spam and phishing, Microsoft recommends all senders set up email authentication.
 If you know an administrator of the sending domain, contact them and request that they set up email authentication records so you do not have to add any overrides.
-For more information, see " *Administrators of domains that are not Office 365 customers"*  later in this document.
+For more information, see [Administrators of domains that are not Office 365 customers](#administrators-of-domains-that-are-not-office-365-customers)" later in this article.

 While it may be difficult at first to get sending domains to authenticate, over time, as more and more email filters start junking or even rejecting their email, it will cause them to set up the proper records to ensure better delivery.

 ### Viewing reports of how many messages were marked as spoofed

 Once your anti-spoofing policy is enabled, you can use Threat Intelligence to get numbers around how many messages are marked as phish.
-To do this, go into the Security and Compliance Center (SCC) under Threat Management \> Explorer, set the View to Phish, and group by Sender Domain or Protection Status:
+To do this, go into the Security &amp; Compliance Center (SCC) under Threat Management \> Explorer, set the View to Phish, and group by Sender Domain or Protection Status:

 ![Viewing how many messages are marked as phish](media/de25009a-44d4-4c5f-94ba-9c75cd9c64b3.jpg)

 You can interact with the various reports to see how many were marked as phishing, including messages marked as SPOOF.
 To learn more, see [Get started with Office 365 Threat Intelligence](https://support.office.com/en-us/article/get-started-with-office-365-threat-intelligence-38e9b67f-d188-490f-bc91-a1ae4b270441).

-You cannot yet split out which messages were marked due to spoofing vs other types of phishing (general phishing, domain or user impersonation, and so on).
-However, later in 2018, you will be able to do this through the Security and Compliance Center.
+You cannot yet split out which messages were marked due to spoofing vs. other types of phishing (general phishing, domain or user impersonation, and so on).
+However, later in 2018, you will be able to do this through the Security &amp; Compliance Center.
 Once you do, you can use this report as a starting place to identify sending domains that may be legitimate that are being marked as spoof due to failing authentication.

-The below screenshot is a proposal for how this data will look, but may change when released:
+The following screenshot is a proposal for how this data will look, but may change when released:

 ![Viewing phishing reports by detection type](media/dd25d63f-152c-4c55-a07b-184ecda2de81.jpg)

-For non-ATP and E5 customers, these reports will be available later on in 2018 under the Threat Protection Status (TPS) reports, but will be delayed by at least 24 hours.
-This page will be updated as they are integrated into the Security and Compliance Center.
+For non-ATP and E5 customers, these reports will be available later in 2018 under the Threat Protection Status (TPS) reports, but will be delayed by at least 24 hours.
+This page will be updated as they are integrated into the Security &amp; Compliance Center.

 ### Predicting how many messages will be marked as spoof